-However, lately I’ve been trying to figure out how come some parents allow their kids to languish in conventional school, or really, any bad-fit educational system/program.
-In my mind, if your child’s educational experience isn’t beneficial and worse, if it’s making your child miserable, you’d try something new.
+Lately I’ve been trying to figure out how come some parents allow their kids to languish in public school, or really, any bad-fit educational system/program.
+In my mind, if your child’s educational experience isn’t beneficial or worse, if it’s making your child miserable, you’d try something new.

 I recently read a piece – Ten Signs that You Need to Find a Different Kind of Education for Your Child.
 It’s an excellent article, but sadly I’ve seen much worse.
 Seriously, after talking to conventionally schooled kids I could name fifty things to watch out for.

 For example, one family I know has experienced the following negatives with school over the last few years (maybe longer)…